JoshuaC09/EmployeeListApp/README.md

             COALESCE(Address, ''),
             COALESCE(PhoneNumber, '')
         )) LIKE '%' + LOWER(@searchPattern) + '%'
-    ORDER BY
-        LastName, FirstName;
+        ORDER BY LastName, FirstName;
     END
-" to create stored procedure

-You may now run the  "EmployeeListApp.Client" project
+6. Run the "EmployeeListApp.Client" project in Visual Studio.

-Now for the front end or UI open the "employee-list-app.UI folder" click the location path and open in cmd and type "ng serve" and access its local host or url to "" if open in vs code at the top button click "Terminal" and click "New Terminal" type "ng serve" and access its url to .

-make sure to run first the web api or "EmployeeListApp.Client". and thats it you may now use the application
+**Frontend Setup**

+7. Navigate to the "employee-list-app.UI" folder.
+8. Open a terminal in this folder.
+9. Run the following command to start the Angular development server: "ng serve"

+Access the application by opening a web browser and navigating to http://localhost:4200 (or the URL provided in the terminal).

+**Important Notes**
+1. Ensure that the backend API (EmployeeListApp.Client) is running before starting the frontend.2
+2. If you encounter any issues, double-check that all steps have been followed correctly and that all necessary dependencies are installed.